Personal Information Your Child Must Know

-Because safety is so important, this is probably one of the first things you’ll want to teach her.
+Because safety is so important, this is probably one of the first things you’ll want to teach them.

-It’s important to make sure she will not only know her personal information in an emergency, but also be able to give this information to people who can help her.
+It’s important to make sure they will not only know their personal information in an emergency, but also be able to give this information to people who can help them.

-So the first thing you need to know is what to teach her.
+So the first thing you need to know is what to teach them.

 What Personal Information to Teach

-This may seem like a no-brainer.
-Of course, your child needs to know her name, address and phone number.
+This may seem like a no-brainer, but children need to know their name, address and phone number.

-But I would suggest that she should know her full name.
+I would suggest, however, that they should know their full name.
 My son has a very long full name, and I made sure I taught him the whole thing.

 So if your child’s name is Mary Smith, you might want to teach her the middle name too.